fsword73/jianyang.github.io/3DPointCloud.md

 # Mesoscopic Facial Geometry Inference Using Deep Neural Networks
 # Learning to Estimate 3D Human Pose and Shape from a Single Color Image
 # Applications:
+#　　LayoutNet: Reconstructing the 3D Room Layout from a Single RGB Image